Living WELL with Diabetes and Prediabetes

 Diabetes educators understand that successful diabetes management is a team effort, and YOU are an important member of that team!
 Our team of health care professionals includes registered nurses and registered dietitians, many who have earned their Certified Diabetes Educator (CDE) credential (CDE is a nationally recognized credential in diabetes education).

 Your first Ministry Diabetes Services appointment will include an evaluation of what you know about diabetes and what you need to learn to manage diabetes.
 You and your diabetes educators will work together to design a plan of care to meet your specific needs.
 During your series of training sessions, you will gain the skills that give you the freedom and flexibility to make decisions about the day-to-day management of your diabetes.
-Training takes place in individual and/or group sessions.
+Our ADA recognized Diabetes education program training takes place in individual and/or group sessions.

 Many people find family involvement and support helpful in managing their diabetes.
 Family members are encouraged to attend and participate in your training sessions so that you and your family will have the tools necessary to live a healthy life.